clrhoades1/personal-blog/src/pages/posts/On-Politics.md

 ## Keep Your Immediate Supervisor Updated
 Obviously you do not need to tell your supervisor every time you commit code.
 But consider that your supervisors are the ones who will get contacted when something is wrong.
-They effectively protect you from a lot of the external politiking, but this relationship should not be one-way.
+They effectively protect you from a lot of the external politicking, but this relationship should not be one-way.

 Here is an example: let's say you are working an oncall rotation.
-You are notified of an issue with an external web service dependency: performance of the service is degradated and it is being researched.
+You are notified of an issue with an external web service dependency: performance of the service is degraded and it is being researched.
 At this time, there is no obvious issue with your application.

 Should the team lead be notified?